 OpenNotes is an international movement advocating for greater transparency in healthcare.
-Through research and education, we identify and disseminate best practices for sharing medical information with patients and their care partners.
+Through research, innovation, and education, we identify and disseminate best practices for sharing medical information with patients and their care partners.

 At OpenNotes, we are motivated by evidence indicating that when health professionals offer patients and families ready access to clinical notes, the quality and safety of care improves.

 OpenNotes is establishing a new standard of care that builds trust and spreads the benefits of transparent communication throughout healthcare.

 Our team includes clinicians, social scientists, and patient advocates, working together to identify and disseminate best practices for sharing medical information with patients, families and care partners.

 Current OpenNotes initiatives include:

 Working to help patients take a more active role in their own health care.